Big Rig Pasta | Oregano’s Copycat Recipe

 Add chipotles peppers and 4 whole basil leaves, stir.
 Simmer with lid slightly ajar for 15 more minutes.
 This is a good time to start cooking the pasta noodles and grilling the chicken.

-Remove the 4 basil leaves with a pair of tongs and ladle the sauce into a blender (we use this Vitamix blender; a regular blender will do, you just might have to do it in batches so it doesn’t jam up).
+Remove the 4 basil leaves with a pair of tongs (if you used dried basil, obviously you skip this part).
+Ladle the sauce into a blender.
+We use this Vitamix blender; a regular blender will do, you just might have to do it in batches so it doesn’t jam up!
 Puree the sauce until super smooth.
+We’ll run the blender on high for a few minutes.

-Once pureed, transfer it back to the pan, stir in the cream, and place back over medium-low heat.
-Bring the sauce to a simmer.
+Once pureed, transfer it back to the pan, stir in the cream, place it back over low heat, and cover it.
+Bring the sauce to a simmer for a few minutes.

 Drain the noodles and toss with the chipotle-cream sauce.
 Garnish with fresh-cut basil, parmesan cheese, and grilled shredded chicken, if desired.